Fixed Income Macro Outlook

 Moderate growth with increased possible upside

-- Improving U.S. Fundamentals: The U.S. economy seems to have achieved sustainable growth, despite global economic weakness.
+- Improving U.S. Fundamentals Despite Soft First Quarter: The U.S. economy seems to have achieved sustainable growth, despite global economic weakness and a soft first quarter.
 Corporations are generating profits, unemployment is grinding lower, consumer debt levels are falling, tax revenues are growing, and inflation, interest rates, and corporate default rates remain relatively low.

 Muted in near term but still long-term concerns

-- Long-Term Concerns: We think that the longer-term trend from here is upward, assuming the U.S. economy continues to strengthen.
+- Long-Term Concerns as Economic Conditions Improve: We think that the longer-term trend from here is upward, assuming the U.S. economy continues to strengthen.
 We believe higher inflation (a 12-month CPI change over 3.0%) could occur in the coming three to five years because of monetary and fiscal policies enacted since 2008 and improving U.S. economic growth.

 - Don’t Be Complacent: We believe strongly that some level of inflation protection be incorporated into investor portfolios.